 Telling OCD that it’s irrelevant is a little bit like saying “Oh, that’s just my OCD,” and then attempting to ignore it.
 With those words you’re trying to minimize it and say it’s “not real” and therefore doesn’t deserve your attention.
 However, by telling OCD it isn’t something to worry about, you’re demonstrating the exact opposite: you’re giving yourself reassurance, which is showing OCD that you do think its worries are worth addressing.
 This is a compulsion and will only make OCD louder in the future.

 Acting as though OCD is irrelevant is ERP

 The trick here is to act as though the OCD is irrelevant.
 Using the Shoulders Back!
 Man in the Park metaphor, you hear the guy yelling, but you just keep walking toward your destination, focusing on what you care about.
 You don’t look at him, address him, have conversations in your head about him.
 Instead, you focus in both body and mind on what’s important to you.

-Acting like OCD is irrelevant is the essence of good exposure therapy.
+Acting like OCD is irrelevant, which I learned from Dr. Reid Wilson, who wrote the Afterword to my memoir, Is Fred in the Refrigerator?
+Taming OCD and Reclaiming My Life, is the essence of good exposure therapy.
 Acting as though means not doing physical compulsions and not doing mental compulsions.
-(Mental rituals are what I call dancing the pas de deux in your head with OCD, as I describe in Is Fred in the Refrigerator?
-Taming OCD and Reclaiming Your Life).
+(Mental rituals are what I call dancing the pas de deux in your head with OCD, as I describe in Fred).
 Once you act as though often enough, your OCD starts to realize from your mental and physical actions that it’s not relevant because it’s not getting any attention from you.
 The less attention OCD’s worries get, the smaller and smaller OCD becomes.